-To qualify for an associate's degree, a student must be admitted to a degree program, complete the program requirements as identified in the Degree Audit curriculum, attain at least a 2.0 cumulative and program GPA, and submit a petition to graduate.
+To qualify for an associate's degree, a student must be admitted to a degree program, complete the program requirements as identified in the Degree Audit curriculum, attain at least a 2.0 cumulative and program grade point average (GPA), and submit a petition to graduate.
 Completion is defined as earning the grade A, B, C, D, or S for any course.
 An earned D may not count toward graduation, depending on program and/or division policies.